learn-co-curriculum/dsc-oauth-open-authorization/README.md

 ## Objectives
 You will be able to:

-* Understand and explain the role OAuth plays when working with a 3rd Party API
+* Explain the role OAuth plays when working with a 3rd party API

 ## What is OAuth?